Socket-Inspector/Socket-Inspector-Support/.github/ISSUE_TEMPLATE/question.md

 ---

 **What’s your question?**
 Ask away!
 Please describe what you’d like to know or what you’re having trouble with.
-Links, screenshots, etc are welcome!